desmos-labs/desmos/x/reactions/spec/02-concepts.md

 a reaction registered within the subspace.

 ### Registered reaction ID
-The ID of the registered reaction the value refers to.
+The id of the registered reaction that should be used as the post's reaction.

 ## Free Text Value
 The free text value contains the details of a reaction value that is made of free text.